 Operational EfficiencyHelps enhance voyage efficiency and fuel savings.

-The U.S. Coast Guard Auxiliary and Power Squadron offer free Vessel Safety Checks.
-Regular inspections and following a boat readiness checklist can significantly improve your vessel’s lifespan.
-Every trip becomes safer and more enjoyable.
+The U.S. Coast Guard Auxiliary and Power Squadron both offer free Vessel Safety Checks worth taking advantage of.
+Combine regular professional inspections with a disciplined boat readiness checklist and you will add real years to your vessel’s life.
+Every trip out becomes safer and, frankly, a lot more enjoyable.

 Recreational Yachting Tips for Better Equipment and Safety